AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance/lines_method_deprecated.md

     - In **Cura**, you can set it during slicing using [:page_facing_up: this plugin.](https://github.com/ollyfg/cura_pressure_advance_setting)
 - **:fish: Marlin:**
     - Place `M900 K`\<value\> in your filament g-code (same as above).
 This must be set each time.
     - You can save a permanent default to the firmware by modifying Configuration_adv.h and reflashing the firmware.
-Instructions in the "Saving the K-Factor in the Firmware" section [:page_facing_up: here](https://marlinfw.org/articles/features/lin_advance.html).
+Instructions [:page_facing_up: here](./saving.md).
     - In **Cura**, you can set it during slicing using [:page_facing_up: this plugin.](https://github.com/fieldOfView/Cura-LinearAdvanceSettingPlugin)

 **8)** Try printing something!